nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

 If you aren't familiar with the tree data structure, here is a quick run down.

 - The above visualization shows a way to think about a tree's organization.
-- The structure is hierarchical, and even though we could draw this tree left to right it woulds still have no circular connections and it would have defined parent-child relationships.
+- The structure is hierarchical, and even though we could draw this tree left to right it would still have no circular connections and it would have defined parent-child relationships.
 - Notice also that the `Node` elements with empty lists represent terminal points in the tree.
 These are commonly referred to as "leaves."
-- I mentioned earlier that our `Tree` trait was using the generic type parameter `A`.
+- #TODO MOVE THIS DOWN TO A FOOTNOTE I mentioned earlier that our `Tree` trait was using the generic type parameter `A`.
 This example takes advantage of that, as the Scala compiler's powerful type inference is able to infer from the integers we pass in for each `value` argument that we are making a `Tree[Int]` type tree without us having to indicate it.
 The compiler would also throw an excpetion if we were to mix in objects of other types as `value`s for some of these `Nodes`.
 I left out the type annotation from myTree which would have looked like `val myTree: Tree[Int]`, but it is good practice to include type annotations that are otherwise inferrable for humans reading your code except where you feel it is hurting readability.

-There are many operations you can do on a tree, but for consistency with the memo and our prior examples we are going to continue exploring "fold".
+Let's continue exploring higher order function glue with folding trees.
 As with folding lists and matrices, the goal for folding trees will be to accumulate values across all the elements with some operation and end up with a single result object.

 For our tree version of fold, we are adding the requirement that there are two functions, one to accumulate from parent to child `Nodes`, and one to accumulate across sibling `Nodes`.
 Remember that for lists and matrices we were performing one operation, such as sum, over the entire data structure.
 For this tree folding, we should be able to use the same operation for both combining down and across a tree, but have the option to use a different one for each of these if we choose.
 For example, with the fold we are aiming for, if we wanted to we could fold so that parents are summed with their children but siblings are combined by taking the difference.